Semaglutide

 Tell your doctor and pharmacist about all of your medications (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this medication with all of your medications and health problems.
 Do not start, stop, or change the dose of any medication without checking with your doctor.

-What are some things I need to know or do while I take this medication? • Tell all of your health care providers that you take this medication.
+• Tell all of your health care providers that you take this medication.
 This includes your doctors, nurses, pharmacists, and dentists.

 • Follow the diet and workout plan from the doctor if they gave you one.